DatabaseStratum/rst-stratum/docs/benefits.rst

 * Constants based on data and metadata stored in database.
 In your application you can use constants based on the metadata or data of your database.

-* Automatically generated wrappers for invoking stored procedures will protect your application against SQL injection attacks.

 * Consistent mapping between types in the programming language and database types.

 * Invoking a stored procedure is just as simple as calling any other method of a class.

+* No SQL code in your application code base.

+* Improved security.
+Your application requires execution rights on stored procedures only.
+Tables, stored procedures and other database entities can be (highly recommended) owned by another account than the account your application is using for accessing the database.

+* Automatically generated wrappers for invoking stored procedures will protect your application against SQL injection attacks.